© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Melbury Roman villa is a scheduled monument protected by Historic England under reference 1002954.
 View the official record →

-Melbury Roman villa is a Romano-British settlement located in Somerset, England, dating to the Roman occupation period.
+Melbury Roman villa is a Romano-British settlement site located in Somerset, England, dating to the Roman period of occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002954.

 Melbury Roman villa is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002954.